Culture during the Cold War

 The Cold War was reflected in culture through music, movies, books, television, and other media, as well as sports, social beliefs, and behavior.
-Major elements of the Cold War included the threat of communist expansion, a nuclear war, and – connected to both – espionage.
-Many works use the Cold War as a backdrop or directly take part in a fictional conflict between the United States and the Soviet Union.
+Major elements of the Cold War included the perceived threat of communist expansion, a nuclear war, and – connected to both – espionage.
+Many works use the Cold War as a backdrop or directly take part in a fictional conflict between the United States and the Soviet Union and their respective allies.
 The period 1953–62 saw Cold War themes becoming mainstream as a public preoccupation.
-For the historical context in the US, see United States in the 1950s.